 As archers and hunters, we strive to be the best versions of ourselves, both on the range and out in the field.
 For us, it’s no secret that perfect practice makes perfect.
 So why not add physical conditioning to your already perfect practice?
 Increasing your muscle tone and stamina will give you better control over your shot and the ability to shot for longer time periods.
 To increase your muscle tone, you will need to build strength in your shoulders, back and core.
-Here are 4 great strength and conditioning exercises that I do to maximize my workout for peak archery performance.
+Here are 4 great strength and conditioning exercises that I do to maximize my workout for increasing my draw weight and peak archery performance.

 Sponsored by Girls with Guns Clothing